Behavior Lab

 Our specialized facilities allow researchers to study how people think, feel, and act in various situations and environments.
 Research findings can generate theoretical insights into, and solutions for, real-world problems and challenges that affect individuals, organizations, and society.

-Currently, the Behavior Lab consists of:
+The Behavior Lab consists of:

 Behavior lab computers